KrauseFx/notes-exporter/README.md

 With over 2,000 notes, this seems slightly inefficient.

-There is a closed-source Mac app available: [Exporter](https://itunes.apple.com/us/app/exporter/id1099120373?mt=12) that exports your Mac Notes as markdown files.
+There is a closed-source Mac app available: [Exporter](https://itunes.apple.com/us/app/exporter/id1099120373?mt=12) that exports your Mac Notes as markdown files, but it doesn't do all the things I need it to do.

 ## What this tool can do